 6. Mednafen

-Mednafen stands for My Emulator Doesn’t Need A Frickin’ Excellent Name, which, I must say, is quite ironic because I find its name excelling the most out of the group.
-It is pretty stable and is compatible with almost all GBA games.
-It supports joysticks as well as keyboards and is moderately powerful and it allows users to record screenplay with audio and also has the provision for taking screenshots.
-One of its disadvantages is that it only supports command-line inputs, but downloading any graphical fronts ends like MedSat will easily solve it.
+It supports joysticks and keyboards and is moderately robust; it also allows users to record screenplay with audio and has the provision for taking screenshots.
+One of its disadvantages is that it only supports command-line inputs, but downloading any graphical front ends as MedSat will quickly solve it.
 Mednafen can be a little complicated, but it is a lot of fun after getting used to it.

 Features

-- It supports many systems, including Apple, Atari Lynx, Sega Game Gear, Sony PlayStation, and many more.
+• It supports many systems, including Apple, Atari Lynx, Sega Game Gear, Sony PlayStation, and many more.

-- The most stable compared with other emulators.
+• The most stable compared with other emulators.

-- It can record your gameplay as well.
+• It can record your gameplay as well.

-- It supports every GBA game you come up with.
+• It supports every GBA game you come up with.

 Pros of Mednafen

-- Save your game advancement up to 10 distinct openings.
+• Save your game advancement up to 10 distinct openings.

-- Stable gaming experience.
+• Stable gaming experience.

-- Supports taking screen captures.
+• It supports taking screen captures.

 Cons of Mednafen